Program Dates: January 31 - April 26, 2019

 - ARST 2210 – Introduction to Photography and Image Culture

-Additionally, this course offering fulfills UGA Core Curriculum requirements for Area V: Social Studies.
+Additionally, this course offering fulfills UGA Core Curriculum requirements for Area V: Social Studies, as well as the Franklin College Multicultural requirement.

 - WMST 1110 – Multicultural Perspectives on Women in the United States